reframejs/reframe/docs/overview.template.md

 > Reframe doesn't lock you in: You can progressively and fully eject Reframe.

+###### Quick but flexible

-  as if you would implement your app from scratch on top of do-one-thing-and-do-it-well libraries.
+Once you fully eject Reframe, your app will not depend on Reframe anymore but only on state-of-the-art and do-one-thing-and-do-it-well libraries.

-Giving as if you would write your app on top of do-one-thing-and-do-it-well libraries Allowing you
+Meaning that you have the same flexibility as if you would implement your app from scratch on top of these do-one-thing-and-do-it-well libraries.

-This allows you to
-> Quickly implement a prototype while keeping the same flexibility as if you write your app from scratch.
+> Quickly implement a prototype.
+And, later as your app matures, progressively eject Reframe.

-> Quickly implement a prototype while keeping full flexbility

-You can think of Reframe as a tiny wrapper on top of rock-solid do-one-thing-and-do-it-well libraries that allows you to quickly implement a prototype and as your app matures you progressively eject Reframe to eventually get rid of Reframe entirely.

 <br/>
 <br/>